department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/cost-of-care.md

 <h3>Medications</h3>

 <h4>If you’re in priority group 1</h4>
 You won’t pay a copay for any medications.

-You may be in priority group 1 if we've rated your service-connected disability as 50% or more disabling, if we've determined that you can't work because of your service-connected disability (called unemployable), or if you've received the Medal of Honor.
+**Note:** You may be in priority group 1 if we've rated your service-connected disability as 50% or more disabling, if we've determined that you can't work because of your service-connected disability (called unemployable), or if you've received the Medal of Honor.

 <h4>If you’re in priority groups 2 through 8</h4>
 <b>You'll pay a copay for:</b>
 - Medications your health care provider prescribes to treat non-service-connected conditions, **and**
 - Over-the-counter medications (like aspirin, cough syrup, or vitamins) that you get from a VA pharmacy.
 You may want to consider buying your over-the-counter medications on your own.